4/6/2018 - Under Designs and Construction, sub-item 85 ft. Rescue Boats is a list of production totals by each builder.

-While the focus of this site is on Army Air Force and U.S. Air Force air-sea rescue boats, relevant information from U.S. Navy sources is being added, specically information on their 63' boats.
+While the focus of this site is on Army Air Force and U.S. Air Force air-sea rescue boats, relevant information from U.S. Navy sources is being added, especially information on their 63' boats.
+There are almost 100 of the 63' Navy boats listed on the "Bulders, Boats, & Dates" pages.
 I started collecting data because I wanted just a bit more information on my father's service in World War II.
 When my son was growing up he once said, "Don't ask Dad what time it is; he'll tell you how to build a clock."
 After looking over this site, you will understand what he meant.

 I am especially anxious to locate the following: